- Changes to EU VAT rules and IOSS – affecting low-value orders

 Impact on Overseas Recruitment

 See the GCA Panel Discussions, where we assemble a Panel to discuss the key issues for the greeting card industry and respond to Members’ questions on international trade post-Brexit.
-This seminar is now available in the Members’ Library, on the link above, and contains lots of additional useful links and information specific to our industry.
+These seminars are now available in the Members’ Library, and both contain lots of additional useful links and information specific to our industry.
 Also see the GCA’s Starting Up – Export blog

 The GCA is also attending regular government forums on International Trade Post-Transition.
 The relevant notes and slides from these are also available in our Members’ Library.

-- View the new government on demand videos which focus on priority topics for businesses, such as exporting.
+View the new government on demand videos which focus on priority topics for businesses, such as exporting.
 These cover 18 topics, including importing and exporting, rules of origin and audit and accounting.
 Click here to access.

 Specific government guidance and training is available on moving goods into, out of, or through Northern Ireland.

 For any further queries or general business advice you can contact the government dedicated business support helplines.